asv-soft/asv-drones/README.md

 ### Using the MIT License

-The MIT License is a permissive open-source license that allows for the free use, modification, and distribution of the software.
-It is important to review and understand the terms of the license before using, contributing to, or distributing this software.
+The MIT License is a permissive open-source license that allows for the free use, modification and distribution of the software.
+It is important to review and understand the terms of the license before using, contributing to or distributing this software.

 By contributing to this project, you agree that your contributions will be licensed under the MIT License.